COVID-19 vaccine: Grand Rapids sites that have it on hand - NewsBreak

 COVID-19 vaccine: Grand Rapids sites that have it on hand

-(GRAND RAPIDS, MI) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Grand Rapids have it on hand, according to an online database.
+(GRAND RAPIDS, MI) Supplies of the COVID-19 vaccine are increasing nationwide, and multiple locations in Grand Rapids have it on hand, according to an online database.

 Here are several locations where you can find the vaccine in Grand Rapids: